chiragpatole/Music_genre_classification_system/README.md

 # Music_genre_classification_system
+In this project, a robust and accurate machine learning model for music genre classification is developed.
+Convolutional Neural Networks (CNNs) are utilized to analyze audio data, with a focus on Mel spectrograms, which are employed as visual representations of the audio's frequency content over time.
+By training the CNN on a labeled dataset of music tracks, patterns and features characteristic of diﬀerent genres are learned by the model.
+The ultimate goal is that new, unseen music tracks can be automatically categorized into their respective genres.
+A user-friendly Streamlit web application is further developed to facilitate the use of this trained model.

  ### About Project
                 Music has always been a universal language, yet understanding its intricate patterns and what differentiates one genre from another has been a challenge for decades.
 This project dives deep into the heart of sound analysis, aiming to uncover the unique characteristics that define different genres.